ESSENTIALS OF DIAGNOSIS

 et al. Psychotherapy for bulimia nervosa on symptoms of depression: a meta-analysis of randomized controlled trials.
 Int J Eat Disord.
 2017 Oct;50(10):1124–36.

-et al. The efficacy of psychological therapies in reducing weight and binge eating in people ...
+et al. The efficacy of psychological therapies in reducing weight and ...